-Cancellation requested by voter
+Cancellation Requested by Voter

 Of course, Jane R. Citizen can cancel her registration at any time by notifying our office.
-An easy-to-use form is located on our website which can be returned to our office by the voter.
+An easy-to-use form is located on our website

+"Over 5,000 voters were cancelled by our office in 2010 using the list of voters in other counties provided by the Secretary of State's office." which can be returned to our office by the voter.
 Additionally, if she notifies our office by phone or email, we will send a postcard to her, which allows her to verify that she truly desires to be cancelled.
 Our office does not automatically cancel voters from phone calls because, by law, our office cannot cancel a voter record without a signature from the voter.
 Only 574 voters were cancelled in 2010 because the voter notified our office before we had already updated the voter record.